Brampton Village Pharmacy

 What happens if high blood pressure is left untreated?

-Untreated high blood pressure significantly increases your risk of: heart attack, stroke, heart failure, kidney disease, and vascular dementia.
+According to NHS guidance on hypertension risks, untreated high blood pressure significantly increases your risk of: heart attack, stroke, heart failure, kidney disease, and vascular dementia.
 Many of these conditions are largely preventable with early detection and appropriate treatment.

 How to get your blood pressure checked in Barnsley